Diversifying Access to and Support for the San Gabriel Mountains and Recreation Area

 Click to read the public comments submitted by the diverse allies below, who are part of the San Gabriel Mountains Forever coalition.

-The final NPS study and recommendation is expected in early 2013.
 Click here to access NPS San Gabriel Watershed and Mountains Special Resource Study draft summary.

 Read the KCET Departures column Bringing the San Gabriel Mountains Closer to the People by Robert García.

 Click to access The City Project’s most recent policy report on green access and equity: Healthy Parks, Schools and Communities: Mapping Green Access and Equity for Southern California.